Table of Contents

 Now we will look at some of the limitations of formal communication.
 They are:

 2. Ignores human relationships: A formal communication model only focuses on work and information related to work.
-Only formal and impersonal language is used in formal communication.
-This demerit of informal communication ignores the human element in business.
+Which means only formal and impersonal language is used.
+This demerit of formal communication ignores the human element in business.

 4. Formal communication is costly: This type of business communication relies on formal means of conveying information.
 This can be costly for a business as setting up channels of formal communication between different levels of a company is expensive.

-This is the biggest limitation of informal communication as it includes expenses such as – paper and stationery supplies, providing employees with mobile phones and computers, etc.
+This is the biggest limitation of formal communication as it includes expenses such as – paper and stationery supplies, providing employees with mobile phones and computers, etc.

-5. Inapplicable in emergency situations: In case of any accidents and mishappenings, formal communication is unnecessary as it is time-consuming.
+5. Inapplicable in emergency situations: Another reason why you should not use formal communication is in case of any accidents and mishappenings, formal communication is unnecessary as it is time-consuming.
 This prohibits the free flow of information.
 During a crisis, it is critical that information should be conveyed quickly and concisely.

-The above-mentioned pros and cons of formal communication can help an organization decide whether opting for a formal communication mode can be an effective source of communication for the organization or not.
+The following list of pros and cons of formal communication can help an organization decide whether opting for a formal communication mode can be an effective method of communication for the organization or not.

 Formal communication Examples